younesbelkada/transformers/examples/research_projects/distill-bloom-flax/README.md

 `mesh_axes` defines the structure of the mesh for each axis and each component for inference (params, flax_mutables, etc) We use the `params` attribute to get the params spec of the parameters!

+Check [this repo](https://github.com/google-research/t5x/blob/main/docs/usage/partitioning.md#example-configurations) for some partitionning examples.

 ### Step 2: Partition the student optimizer

 This is done automatically by checking out the latest commit of T5x that adds this support (Flax removed optim so they had to come up with a fix).
 Make sure the optimizer are sharded by printing the state and checking that the gradients that you get are still sharded!

 ### Compute the loss and get the gradients

+Here we apply gradient accumulation using micro-batches, for each micro-batch we compute the microgradients and accumulate those gradients until we reach `batch_size`.
+It is absolutely necessarly to have the whole training step encapsulated into one single function in order the gradient computation to be done properly.
+Note that the student parameters are stored inside the optimizer state, and we access the parameters by doing `self.state.params`.

+## TODOs

+- Checkpointer to save the optimizer state
+- dataset track (where the training has stopped)
+- Better understand logical axis (especially for data)
+- Dataset shuffling
+- Play with logical axis?